 n.
 Total expenses (i+k+l+m)

-This amount is calculated automatically from your answers to i, k, l and m.
+This amount is calculated automatically from your responses to questions i, k, l and m.

 o.
 Net surplus/(deficit) (h-n)